 We cover the Variance Covariance (VCV) and Historical Simulation (HS) methods for calculating Value at Risk (VaR).

 In the list below the first 6 items pertain to VCV approach while the final 3 items relate to the Historical Simulation approach.
-Within the VCV approach two separate methodologies for determining the underlying volatility of returns are considered; Simple Moving Average (SMA) method & the Exponentially weighted moving average (EWMA) method.
-VaR using Monte Carlo Simulation is not covered in this post.
+Within the VCV approach, we consider two separate methodologies for determining the underlying volatility of returns; Simple Moving Average (SMA) method & the Exponentially weighted moving average (EWMA) method.
+We do not cover VaR using Monte Carlo Simulation in this post.

 - SMA daily volatility